zio/zio-kafka/docs/consumer-tuning.md

 Kafka’s performance is not very sensitive to record size.
 However, when records become very small (< 100 bytes) it might be beneficial to increase `max.poll.records` and `partitionPreFetchBufferLimit`.
-Similarly, when records are very large (> 100Kb), `max.poll.records` can be decreased and pre-fetching can be limited by decreasing `partitionPreFetchBufferLimit` or even disabled by using `ConsumerSettngs.withoutPartitionPreFetching`.
+Similarly, when records are very large (> 100Kb), `max.poll.records` can be decreased.
+Also, pre-fetching can be limited by decreasing `partitionPreFetchBufferLimit` or even disabled by using `ConsumerSettngs.withoutPartitionPreFetching`.

 ## High number of partitions